Join the 155,000+ IMP followers

 STMicroelectronics Introduces Radiation-Hardened Low-Voltage Rectifiers for LEO Satellite Power Systems

-This hybrid approach—space-heritage design combined with automotive manufacturing rigor—provides a competitive balance of reliability, quality assurance and affordability for satellite integrators.
+This approach bridges space-heritage design with automotive manufacturing rigor, delivering a balance of reliability, quality assurance, and cost efficiency suitable for large-scale satellite deployments.

-• SEE robustness, including SEB tolerance up to 60 MeV·cm²/mg
+• Single-Event Effects (SEE) robustness, including Single-Event Burnout (SEB) tolerance up to 60 MeV·cm²/mg

 www.st.com